ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 3. Removing all cheeps authored by the user
 4. Executing the DELETE operation on the row in the database with the user's information
 5. Signing the user out after the above operations
-6. All the above operations happen without any unnecessary delays
+6. Executing all above operations without any unnecessary delays
 <br>

 <a id="process"></a>